Understanding the Graphs

 The number of operations indicates the number of radical prostatectomy procedures undertaken by each surgeon.
 There is good evidence that better outcomes are obtained by surgeons who perform more procedures (high-volume surgeons), but this does not mean that low-volume surgeons have poorer outcomes.
 These data include open, endoscopic, laparoscopic and robotic-assisted procedures for cancer of the prostate.

 The number of operations reported may be lower if a surgeon has only worked through part of the relevant time period.
-This is the first year of publication for these data, so there are currently insufficient data for risk adjustment, but this may be possible with subsequent data sets.
+It is not currently possible to risk adjust the data, but this may be possible with subsequent data sets.

 The incidence of complications can vary from very minor (which do not alter the length of stay in hospital) to serious (which may require further intervention).
 The data presented here indicate all reported post-operative complications labelled Clavien-Dindo III and above (i.e. any complication requiring surgical, endoscopic or radiological intervention, which would result in a prolonged hospital stay).